Builder Prices

 Conservatory construction

-Now, it all depends on the type of conservatory you wish to have built, the size of the conservatory and many other things, but as a general rule of thumb, you can expect to pay around £10,000.
+Among other deciding factors, it all depends on the size and type of conservatory you wish to have built, but as a general rule you can expect the cost to build a conservatory to start from around £10,000.

 The construction of a conservatory can take anywhere from 2-6 weeks, and your builder will advise on exactly how long you can expect it to take.